sabyapradhan/resources-1/service_in_other_regions.md

 If you have a service instance that is created and bound to apps in one region, you can use this service instance in another region by one of the following methods:
 {: shortdesc}

   * Use the service credentials to configure your app instance directly.
-See [Enabling external apps to use {{site.data.keyword.Bluemix_notm}} service](/docs/resources/connect_external_app.html#externalapp) for details.
+See [Connecting services to external apps](/docs/resources/connect_external_app.html#externalapp) for details.
   * Create a user-provided service as a bridge.

 	To use a service instance that exists in another region, complete the following steps: